MrSmoer/stegowav-lite/README.md

 # About
-This is the repository for the Cyber-Security project of group 3.
+This project was created for the Cyber-Security course at the University of Rostock in 2021.